Welcome to our complete file on air pollution, with today a focus on nitrogen dioxide NO2.

 Let's start first with a theoretical approach.

-Concretely, the formation of No2 in chemistry results from a transformation of the nitrogen present in the air (nitrogen represents 80% of the air that we breathe).
+Concretely, the formation of No2 in chemistry results from a transformation of the nitrogen present in the air (nitrogen represents 80% of the air we breathe).

 Cars and industries are therefore the biggest culprits.